Geoff Collins (American football)

-William Geoffrey Collins (born April 10, 1971) is an American college football coach and former player who is the senior defensive assistant for South Carolina.
+William Geoffrey “Scooter” Collins (born April 10, 1971) is an American college football coach and former player who is the senior defensive assistant for South Carolina.
 He was head coach at Georgia Tech from 2018 until 2022 and the head coach at Temple University from 2017 until 2018.
 He previously served as the defensive coordinator for Florida, Mississippi State, and North Carolina.
 He was nominated for the Broyles Award at three different schools, Florida International University in 2010, MSU in 2014, and UF in 2015.

 Coaching career

 Early career

 Collins graduated from Rockdale County High School in Conyers, Georgia, where he played for coach and mentor Jeff Beggs.
 He went on to play football at Western Carolina University.
 Following his graduation, Collins served as a student assistant at Western Carolina, his alma mater, during the 1993 and 1994 seasons.
 Following a year coaching high school, Collins became the linebacker coach for Fordham in 1996 before becoming the defensive coordinator at Albright College from 1997 through 1998.
 Collins left Albright to become a graduate assistant at Georgia Tech under George O'Leary for the 1999 and 2000 seasons.
 Following two years in the GA position, Georgia Tech promoted Collins to tight ends coach at for the 2001 season.
-Collins returned to his alma mater to become Western Carolina's defensive coordinator from 2002 through 2005 before returning to Georgia Tech in 2006 as the Director of Player Personnel through 2007.
-After a year at Alabama as the Director of Player Personnel, Collins was reunited with O'Leary at UCF as linebackers coach and recruiting coordinator from 2008 through 2009.
+Collins returned to his alma mater to become Western Carolina's defensive coordinator from 2002 through 2005 before returning to Georgia Tech in 2006 as the director of player personnel through 2007.
+After a year at Alabama as the director of player personnel, Collins was reunited with O'Leary at UCF as linebackers coach and recruiting coordinator from 2008 through 2009.

 FIU (2010)

 Collins served as the defensive coordinator for Florida International during the 2010 season.
-Collins' defense led the Sun Belt Conference in total defense, scoring defense and turnover margin.The team won the Sun Belt Conference Football Championship Game and the 2010 Little Caesars Pizza Bowl.
+Collins' defense led the Sun Belt Conference in total defense, scoring defense and turnover margin.The team won the Sun Belt Conference Football Championship Game and the Little Caesars Pizza Bowl.

 Mississippi State (2011–2014)

-Collins coached at Mississippi State from 2011 through 2014.
+Collins coached at Mississippi State (MSU) from 2011 through 2014.
 During that time, Collins coached All-American Fletcher Cox, who was drafted in the first round of the 2012 NFL draft.
-Upon being promoted to defensive coordinator in 2013, Collins helped lead a Bulldogs team that finished in the Top 5 in the SEC in total defense, rushing defense and passing defense.
-Under Collins, the Bulldogs' became one of the best defenses in the Southeastern Conference.
-In 2014, Collins' Mississippi State defense led the SEC in sacks and had the conference's No. 1 Red Zone defense en route to a 10-3 record.
+Upon being promoted to defensive coordinator in 2013, Collins helped lead a Bulldogs team that finished in the top five in the Southeastern Conference (SEC) in total defense, rushing defense and passing defense.
+Under Collins, the Bulldogs' became one of the best defenses in the conference.
+In 2014, Mississippi State led the SEC in sacks and had the conference's best red zone defense en route to a 10–3 record.
 He was nicknamed the "Minister of Mayhem" at MSU.
-He coached several linebackers that later went to the NFL, including Fletcher Cox, Cameron Lawrence, Deontae Skinner, and Nickoe Whitley.
+He coached several linebackers that later went to the NFL, including Cox, Cameron Lawrence, Deontae Skinner, and Nickoe Whitley.